 This technique typically produces smooth, warm flavour hits as well as much larger vapour clouds when opposed to MTL vaping, making it the preferred vape style of choice among “cloud chasers”.
 This is not to say that DTL vaping is designed solely for cloud chasers, rather it can be enjoyed by anybody who is searching for this particular vaping style.

-Sub ohm kits are preferred for DTL vaping and given the more intense flavours and larger clouds produced, DTL users generally run their devices at around 20 watts, though many will have the option of much larger power outputs for when they want to deliver larger clouds.
+Sub ohm kits are preferred for DTL vaping and given the more intense flavours and larger clouds produced, DTL users generally run their devices higher than the approximate maximum 25 watts of a Mouth to Lung tank, though many will have the option of much larger power outputs for when they want to deliver larger clouds.
 This does mean that DTL vapers will ordinarily burn through e-liquid more quickly than you would with MTL, and larger rigs are often needed to accommodate a more powerful battery.

 There can be numerous reasons that many start their vaping journey.
 For some, it’s quitting conventional smoking by means of using the familiar sensation of vaping as a stepping stone to quitting altogether.
 For others, a move to vaping may come about as a way to cut back on nicotine intake.
 Whatever the reason, there’s an amazing variety of vaping devices and vape starters kits available for those taking the first leap into the world of vaping.

 Vaping both looks and feels like smoking (if you use the mouth to lung style of course) and offer a means of intaking nicotine that can be regulated by using the right nicotine level for you and reducing the content over time if you wish.
 Once the nicotine cravings are taken care of then vapers generally move to a direct to lung device as the flavour is more intense.
 This then opens up the possibility of the cheaper short fills used with nicotine shots.
 6mg is the highest nicotine content achievable with these liquids.